Skip to content

 STEP 08

-All buildings are compiled into a structured data system supporting forecasting, budgeting, and portfolio-wide planning.
+All buildings are compiled into a structured data system supporting capital plan refresh, budgeting, benchmarking, and lifecycle planning.

 Sentinel services begin with the Initial Asset Assessment, which establishes the foundation for future monitoring.
-Once a building is stabilized to Sentinel standards, it enters the Stewardship Program on a monthly per-unit fee structure.
+Once a building is stabilized to Sentinel standards, it enters the Stewardship Program with structured quarterly oversight and the Asset Protection Program for issues between visits.